Bradford Willys Steering Wheel Puller

 Torture Tested

-Haven't had much time to work on my Jeep or on the website lately, due to work and family commitments.
-But I've had a replacement steering wheel hanging on the wall for a few years now, and I'm tired of getting black hands from the original wheel which has lost its glossy finish.
+In 2012 I'd had a replacement steering wheel hanging on the wall for a few years, and I was tired of getting black hands from the original wheel which had lost its glossy finish.

 I know a lot of people have had difficulty removing their Willys Jeep steering wheels, because our Tech Tips page on Steering Wheel Removal keeps generating responses from people who have built their own special tools for the job.
 So when I learned that Terry Fairchild was marketing a similar tool through his company Bradford Willys LLC, I thought this might be the solution for me and others.